jenberu/InterTecHub-Simple-Server/README.md

 Access the Server
-Open your browser and visit the following URLs:
+Open your browser and visit the following on your local machine:

 Name Route: http://127.0.0.1:8000/messages/name/
 Response: "Jemberu Kassie"